 - (a) All residential, commercial, and industrial uses which have human occupancy shall have potable water served by the Town or appropriate water district.
-The water system shall be of sufficient size and design to supply potable water to each structure or lot upon which a structure is to be built. - (a) Construction Setandards.
-Water systems and improvements must be designed and constructed in compliance with the Design Criteria and Construction Specifications and comply with requirements of Article II of Chapter 13 of this code.
+The water system shall be of sufficient size and design to supply potable water to each structure or lot upon which a structure is to be built. - (b) Construction standards.
+Water systems and improvements must be designed and constructed in compliance with the Design Criteria and Construction Specifications.